Arun152k/ETL-Airflow-Kafka-Spark-Cassandra/README.md

 ## CDC at play:

 The earlier ETL pipleline loads into Cassandra.
-For CDC, I have used a PostgreSQL database.
+For CDC, a PostgreSQL database was used.

 The CDC messages in Kafka can be viewed here [CDCMessages](debezium/messages_postgresDebesium.public.created_users.csv).
-The POC with images can be viewed in [DebeziumPOC](debezium/DebeziumPOC.pdf).
+A comprehensive POC with images can be viewed in [DebeziumPOC](debezium/DebeziumPOC.pdf).

 ## Summary

-In this project, we built a robust ETL and streaming data pipeline that integrates multiple technologies to fetch, process, and store user data efficiently.
+In this project, a robust ETL pipeline was built, that integrates multiple technologies to fetch, process, and store user data.
 We utilized Airflow to orchestrate the workflow, Kafka for streaming the data, and Spark for processing the data.
-The processed data is then stored in Cassandra for persistence.
+The processed data is then stored in Cassandra.
 Additionally, we implemented Debezium and Kafka Connect for change data capture from a PostgreSQL database, ensuring that any changes in the source database are streamed to Kafka in real-time.
 A Flask API with Swagger documentation was provided to interact with the stored data, offering endpoints for various CUD operations.